vitessio/website/content/en/docs/user-guides/materialize.md

 ---

 {{< info >}}
 This guide follows on from the Get Started guides.
 Please make sure that you have an [Operator](../../get-started/operator), [local](../../get-started/local) or [Helm](../../get-started/helm) installation ready.
+Make sure you have only run the "101" step of the examples, for example `101_initial_cluster.sh` in the [local](../../get-started/local) example.
+Also ensure you have setup the aliases, for example `101_initial_cluster.sh` in the [local](../../get-started/local) example.
 {{< /info >}}

 **Materialize** is a new VReplication workflow in Vitess 6.
 It can be used as a more general way to achieve something similar to [MoveTables](../../concepts/move-tables), or as a way to generate materialized views of a table (or set of tables) in the same or different keyspace from the source table (or set of tables).
 In general, it can be used to create and maintain continually updated materialized views in Vitess, without having to resort to manual or trigger-based population of the view content.